The Visitor Center and Klingsberg Aviary will be closed to visitors from December 22, 2024, through January 22, 2025.

 Sculpture of the Labrador Duck

-Hintz Family Alumni Center
+This sculpture was displayed Hintz Family Alumni Center.

 Very little is known about this sea duck, which has the dubious honor of being the first known endemic (restricted to) North American bird to go extinct.
 It wintered along the Northeast coast and fed on shellfish, crustaceans, and small fish.
 Its genus name Camptorhynchus means “flexible beak” and likely describes an adaptation used for feeding.
 Because of its supposedly unappetizing flavor, the duck was not sought after by hunters.
 The reasons for the species’ extinction remain unclear, but its reliance on shallow-water mollusks, which were themselves greatly diminished by the growth of industry on the Eastern Seaboard, was likely decisive.

-LAST SEEN: The last known specimen was collected in 1875 off Long Island, NY.
+Last seen: The last known specimen was collected in 1875 off Long Island, NY.

 Passenger Pigeon